Theodoros bar Wahbun: Monk and diplomat

 Theodoros was born in Melitene to the priest Sahdo bar Wahbun.
 He was educated in theology, philosophy and languages, acquiring literacy in Arabic, Armenian, Greek and Syriac.
-He joined the monastery of Mar Barsauma and also became a priest.
+He joined the monastery of Mor Bar Sauma and also became a priest.
 In the 1170s, without leaving his monastery, he worked as a secretary to Patriarch Michael Rabo.
 He represented the patriarch in negotiations with Theorianos, who was acting on behalf of the Byzantine Emperor to secure the union of the Miaphysite (Syriac and Armenian) and Chalcedonian churches.
 Negotiations took place in Armenian Cilicia.

 The first negotiations began perhaps as early as 1170 and involved, besides Theorianos and Theodoros, the Syriac bishop of Kʿesun, John, and the Armenian catholicos, Nerses IV.
 These took place in Hromgla.
 In 1172, the two Syriac negotiators met with Theorianos in Kʿesun in Zengid territory without the Armenians.
 Although Theorianos was supposed to meet Michael at Mar Barsauma, Theodoros told him that he had received information about an ambush being planned by the Muslims and advised the Byzantine agent not to go.
 The Byzantine and the patriarch therefore communicated through letters.
 Theorianos and Theodoros negotiated in Greek, and a transcript of their exchange in Greek was made for the Emperor Manuel Komnenos.
 Theorianos cut off the discussion after Theodoros insisted on citing Aristotle.
 The bishop of Kʿesun took over negotiations thereafter.